-The Bureau of Patrol consists of two patrol commanders and four field supervisors.
-The Bureau of Patrol is divided into four patrol squads and two powershifts.
-The powershifts have duty hours consisting of days and hours of high call volumes which are being reported to the Police Department.
-Within the Bureau are two dual purpose patrol canines, as well as officers trained in special weapons and tactics (commonly referred to as SWAT).
+Patrol consists of two patrol commanders and four field supervisors.
+Patrol is divided into four squads.
+Effingham Police Department has one dual purpose canine trained in both drug detection and apprehension.
+The Department also has officers trained in special weapons and tactics (commonly referred to as SWAT).

-The Bureau of Criminal Investigations consists of detectives investigating person, property and narcotics crimes.
+Criminal Investigations consists of detectives investigating person, property and narcotics crimes.
 Detectives are trained in a variety of specialty categories such as sexual assault, death investigation, drug enforcement and crime scene processing.
-The Bureau of Criminal Investigations has one technical assistant who is responsible for the management of the Department's evidence vault and assists the detectives with investigations.
+Criminal Investigations has one technical assistant who is responsible for the management of the Department's evidence vault and assists the detectives with investigations.

-The Bureau of Communications is responsible for dispatching calls for service to police, fire and emergency medical services by answering telephone lines and assisting and supporting public safety.
-Bureau of Communications is the primary PSAP (Public Safety Answering Point) for regional MABAS (Mutual Aid Box Alarm System) fire services.
+Telecommunications is responsible for dispatching calls for service to police, fire and emergency medical services by answering telephone lines and assisting and supporting public safety.
+Effingham Police Department Telecommunications is the primary Public Safety Answering Point (PSAP) for Mutual Aid Box Alarm System (MABAS) 54 fire services.

-The Bureau of Records and Archives is responsible for the management and dissemination of all records in possession of the Effingham Police Department.
-The Bureau of Records and Archives Supervisor serves as the primary Department FOIA (Freedom of Information Act) Officer.
+Records is responsible for the management and dissemination of all records in possession of the Effingham Police Department.
+The The Records Supervisor serves as the primary Department FOIA (Freedom of Information Act) Officer.